-Later versions of Android require manual setting of permissions.
+Later versions of Android require setting of permissions.

-When you first start the app, you will get a notice to set permissions.
-Proceed as follows:
+When you first start the app, you will get a notice to set permission for storage.

 - Settings icon